Food and yard waste isn’t garbage.

 Where to drop off compost and yard waste

-Household compost can be dropped off at both of Whistler's waste depots year-round.
-Yard waste can be dropped off at the Function Junction depot in the specific bin from April to November.
+Household compost can be dropped off at both of Whistler’s waste depots year-round.
+Yard waste can be dropped off at the Function Junction and Nesters depot in the specific bin from April to November.
 The yard waste bin is removed once there is snow in the valley and the removal date will be announced in the advisories section.
-Learn more about Whistler's waste depots.
+Learn more about Whistler’s waste depots.

 Commercial and strata properties have separate regulations around compost, recycling and landfill waste collection.